 On a pure financial and materialistic level; I want a Lamborghini Aventador within the next years, a mansion out in the hills of Los Angeles, a penthouse in NYC, and continue traveling the world more.

 On an ultimate dream level; I want a private jet, and (with my marketing skills) one day run and become President of the United States.
+I have lots of years left to get there! =)

 Where can we follow you or get in contact with you?